Do I need to get a license or permit to fish in the ocean?

 Can I snag fish in Hawai‘i?

 Snagging is generally not prohibited.
 However, snagging is specifically prohibited in certain MLCDs, FMAs, PFAs, and other managed areas.
 Fishers are advised that they are personally responsible for injuries to other fishers caused by their hooks, regardless of fishing method.

-Yes, persons may take reef fish, provided the fish meet minimum size, season, and other legal requirements.
-You should check with the appropriate agency in your home state for any restrictions on the kinds of animals they will allow to be imported.
+Yes, although you should check with the appropriate agency in your home state for any restrictions on the kinds of animals they will allow to be imported.
 Many states have alien species concerns, which may include microscopic organisms, pathogens, or parasites in the water or on the fish.
 You should also check with your airline to find out their requirements and recommendations for shipping live fish.

-Do I need a permit to collect reef fish for my home aquarium?
+Do I need a license or permit to collect aquatic life for my personal home aquarium?